Detail of a beautifully ornate church tower

 • Actions prior to the future

 We can also use the present perfect subjunctive as the “past of the future.”
-That means that when we use a verb in the future in the main clause, the verb in the subordinate clause will have potentially happened before the action in the future.
+That means that when we use a verb in the future in the main clause, the verb in the will have potentially happened before the action in the future.

 Tendré vacaciones en cuanto haya acabado los exámenes finales.